juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 could be connected to a 20K-50K resistor each or 20K-50K-100K potentiometer centered, & center pin to +5VSB or GND.
-[F○] & [G○] connected to +5V does Not work, connected to each other does Not work. connected to 2x True 56K thermistors: 1-pin to Mac | 1-pin to GND each or 1x 10K-56K thermistor, connected between [Fo] & [Go].
+[F○] & [G○] connected to +5V does Not work, connected to each other does Not work. connected to 2x 56K thermistors: 1-pin to Mac | 1-pin to GND each or 1x 10K-56K thermistor, connected between [Fo] & [Go].
 More Test needed.
 ```